SysKitTeam/docs-point/docs/releases/enterprise/syskit-point-2025-5/point-2025-5-115-release-note.md

 * **Improved the Teams app people picker** to no longer show users with blocked sign-in.

+* **Fixed an issue** where the Power BI sync would result in an error.

+* **Fixed a bug** where workspace owners with the Syskit Point Global Viewer role couldn't complete the Workspace Review tasks.
+The completion attempt would result in the following error: `There was an error while executing user action System.InvalidOperationException: Action not allowed.`
+    * Workspace owners with the Global Viewer role can now complete the Workspace Review tasks for their workspaces.

 * **Fixed the following issues** when using Provisioning templates that copy content & structure from another workspace:
   * **Fixed an issue** where provisioning would fail when applying a template with the following error: `An error occurred while applying content and structure.
 Microsoft.SharePoint.Client.ServerException: Value does not fall within the expected range.`
   * **Fixed an issue where** a site's appearance was not correctly copied when using the copy content & structure templates.